-Kentucky must invest in tough choices early childhood education and development.
-Ensuring a successful beginning for Kentucky's students will require an innovative, increased investment in preschool and efforts to fully fund all-day kindergarten equitably statewide.
-In addition, the Chamber supports greater investment in health screenings and enhanced child care programs for Kentucky's developing youth.
+Kentucky must invest in early childhood education and make greater investments in health screenings and enhanced child care programs for Kentucky's developing youth.
+Ensuring a successful beginning for Kentucky's students will require an innovative and collaborative approach to provide quality preschool to all 3- and 4year-olds.
+Additionally, the Kentucky Chamber supports efforts to fully fund all-day kindergarten equitably statewide.